saravana-rajavel-gl/CypressPoc/README.md

 # CypressPoc
 This is a POC to automate UI testing of web pages that contain iFrames and hyperlinks (that open in new tabs) using Cypress

-Once the project is cloned, run "npm install --save-dev cypress@9.5.0"
+Once the project is cloned, run "npm install"